 What You’re Actually Getting

-Simon Willison, a prominent AI researcher and developer, reported on his blog that Anthropic’s team has been using a 2.5x-faster version of Claude Opus 4.6 internally before making it publicly available.
-That 2.5x figure is the official speed improvement users can expect—not 5x, not 10x, but a more modest 2.5x faster response time.
+Simon Willison, a prominent AI researcher and developer, reported on his blog that Anthropic’s team had been using a 2.5x-faster version of Claude Opus 4.6 internally before making it publicly available 4.
+That 2.5x figure is the official speed improvement users can expect, not 5x, not 10x, but a more modest 2.5x faster response time.
+One precision worth noting: the improvement is specifically in output tokens per second (OTPS), not time to first token.
+For code generation tasks that produce long responses, output generation time dominates total wait, so the speedup lands where interactive users feel it most.

 This distinction matters.
 Fast mode isn’t using a fundamentally different inference architecture or a distilled model.
 It’s the same model with different API priority handling, which means the quality-speed tradeoff is purely about latency, not accuracy.